-Name and Position with the Corporation and Province or State and Country of Residence Present Occupation if Different From Office Held (1) Director Since Number of Common Shares Beneficially Owned, Controlled or Directed Mr. James M. Bruchs Director, President and Chief Executive Officer Gaborone, Botswana Officer of Corporation 2002 2,540,183 Mr. Patrick C. McGinley Director Washington, D.C.
-United States Attorney-at-Law Washington, D.C.
-2002 231,706 Mr. R. Stuart Angus Director Vancouver, British Columbia Canada (2)(4) Managing Director - Mergers & Acquisitions Endeavor Financial Corp. (financial advisory services) 2004 22,321 John R. Redmond Director Potomac, Maryland Real Estate Developer New 1,004,197
+Name and Position with the Corporation and Province or State and Country of Residence Present Occupation if Different From Office Held (1) Director Since Number of Common Shares Beneficially Owned, Controlled or Directed Mr. James M. Bruchs Director, President and Chief Executive Officer Gaborone, Botswana (3)(4) Officer of Corporation 2002 2,545,983 Mr. Patrick C. McGinley Director Washington, D.C.
+United States (2)(3)(4) Attorney-at-Law Washington, D.C.
+2002 233,706 Mr. R. Stuart Angus Director Vancouver, British Columbia Canada (2)(3)(4) Independent Business Advisor to the Mining Industry 2004 165,178 John R. Redmond Director Potomac, Maryland United States (2) Real Estate Developer 2005 1,764,359 Jon R. Kelafant Director Arlington, Virginia United States President, Covalent Energy and Senior Vice President Advanced Resources International New 83,604

-- (1) Each of the foregoing individuals has held the present principal occupation or other office or position with the same firm set out opposite his name for the past five years, except for: - Mr. Bruchs who, between May 2000 and July 2002, was Managing Director, Voyager Petroleum International Ltd. - Mr. Angus who, prior to July 2003, was a partner in Fasken Martineau DuMoulin LLP (law firm) and, prior to February 2001, was a partner at Stikeman Elliott LLP (law firm).
-Mr. Angus is also a director of other public companies including Bema Gold Corporation. - (2) Member of the Audit Committee. - (3) Member of the Compensation Committee. - (4) Member of the Corporate Governance Committee.
+- (1) Each of the foregoing individuals has held the present principal occupation or other office or position with the same firm set out opposite his name for the past five years, except for: - Mr. Bruchs who, between May 2000 and July 2002, was Managing Director, Voyager Petroleum International Ltd. - ♦ Mr. Angus who, between November 2003 and December 2005 was Managing Director

+Mergers and Acquistions at Endeavor Financial Corporation; prior to November 2003, was a partner in Fasken Martineau DuMoulin LLP (law firm) and, prior to February 2001, was a partner at Stikeman Elliott LLP (law firm).

+- (2) Member of the Audit Committee.

+- (3) Member of the Compensation Committee.

+- (4) Member of the Corporate Governance Committee.